devjason/drivetime_to_hourly_rate_calculator/README.md

 2. Clone repository
 3. `npm install` to install build plumbing
 4. Use `gulp` or `gulp watch` to compile and copy files to the dist directory.
+  - You will need to call `gulp` the first time you build the project.
   - These tasks automatically call `elm-init` which will download required elm packages.

 ## Development Notes & Resources